SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/rules.md

 * **Template**: display rule templates that allow to create custom rules (see later on this page).
 * **Quality Profile**: inclusion in or exclusion from a specific profile

 If a Quality Profile is selected, it is also possible to check for its active severity and whether it is inherited or not.
-See the Quality Profile documentation for more.
+See [Quality Profiles](/instance-administration/quality-profiles/) for more information.

 ## Rule Details

 To see the details of a rule, either click on it, or use the right arrow key.
 Along with basic rule data, you'll also be able to see which, if any, profiles it's active in and how many open issues have been raised with it.

 The following actions are available only if you have the right permissions ("Administer Quality Profiles and Gates"):